 Compensation bonus for freelancers and small ltd., shareholders of limited liability companies (s.r.o.) respectively

-The compensation bonus may be further applied for by shareholders of limited liability companies with up to 2 shareholders, or more shareholders, that these are members of one family, and were shareholders of the company as of 5 October 2020 and are CZ or EU/EEA residents.
+The compensation bonus may be further applied for by shareholders of limited liability companies with up to 2 shareholders, or more shareholders, that these are members of one family, and were shareholders of the company as of 22 November 2021 and are CZ residents.
+If the partners are not tax residents, they can apply only if they assume that they will meet all the conditions for applying the tax reduction for the tax period to which the relevant bonus period falls, according to Section 35ba(2) of the Income Tax Act.
+Furthermore, the share of a shareholder must not be represented by a share certificate.
 The compensation bonus does not apply to shareholders of limited liability companies that were being dissolved or bankrupt during the “bonus period” or ones recorded as unreliable VAT payers.
-To apply for the bonus, the company also needs to reach a minimum turnover of CZK 180,000.
+To apply for the bonus, the company also needs to reach a minimum turnover of CZK 120,000 and the company has to be tax resident of the Czech Republic or of another EU/EEA member state as of 22 November 2021.
+The amount of the compensation bonus in this case is CZK 1,000 per day.

-In addition, persons who, within the period from 1 June 2020 to 30 September 2020, performed work on the basis of an agreement on work performed outside the employment relationship (i.e. on the basis of an agreement on the performance of work or an agreement on work activities) may also apply for a compensation bonus. according to the Labor Code) and as a result, in this period they participated in health insurance as an employee for at least 3 calendar months [i.e. for individual months, the employer charged them a deductible income higher than CZK 10,000 (in the case of an agreement to perform work), resp. at least CZK 3,000 (in the case of an employment agreement)].
+In addition, persons who, within the period from 1 June 2021 to 31 October 2021, performed work on the basis of an agreement on work performed outside the employment relationship (i.e. on the basis of an agreement on the performance of work or an agreement on work activities) may also apply for a compensation bonus. according to the Labor Code) and as a result, in this period they participated in health insurance as an employee for at least 3 calendar months [i.e. for individual months, the employer charged them a deductible income higher than CZK 10,000 (in the case of an agreement to perform work), resp. at least CZK 3,000 (in the case of an employment agreement)].
+With some exceptions, the compensation bonus cannot be used by a person who, during the compensation period, performed another activity as an employee under which he/she was covered by health insurance.
+The amount of the compensation bonus in this case is CZK 500 per day.

 The compensation bonus can be REQUESTED with the competent tax office - in writting or per data-mailbox, and also online at https://ouc.financnisprava.cz/kbv/form/bonus.
 An obligatory part of the request is an affidavit of the entrepreneur that he was unable to fully or partially conduct his business due to measures related to COVID-19,